Spec 011 — Server-Side Rendering & Hydration¶

 The :failing-id discriminator routes the two hydration-mismatch shapes the runtime emits under one :operation: :rf/hydrate for body mismatch (the case above) and :rf.ssr/head-mismatch for head mismatch (per §Mismatch detection — head).
 Consumers branch on :failing-id rather than maintaining a parallel category keyword per case.

 Recovery is implementation-policy: the CLJS reference defaults to warn-and-replace — log the trace event, then re-render client-side, replacing the server's HTML.
-Strict mode (:strict-hydration config) escalates to a hard error for production builds that want to fail fast on misalignment.
+Strict mode (the frame's :ssr {:on-mismatch :hard-error} config — see §Mismatch recovery and configuration) escalates to a hard error for dev/CI builds that want to fail fast on misalignment.

 Server-only reg-cofx for request context¶